-On behalf of the entire College Community, welcome to Keystone College.
-Keystone College is a private, coeducational residential and culturally diverse institution that is situated on a 276-acre campus.
+On behalf of the entire College Community, welcome to Keystone College, a private, coeducational residential and culturally diverse institution that is situated on a 276-acre campus.
 The main College campus is located in La Plume Township, Pennsylvania, 15 miles northwest of the City of Scranton.

 As part of the Northeastern Pennsylvania community, Keystone College is part of a vibrant and diverse area.
-Nearly 1,400 students come to our beautiful campus from nearby states such as New York, New Jersey, and Maryland, as well as nationally and internationally.
+More than 1,200 students come to our beautiful campus from nearby states such as New York, New Jersey, and Maryland, as well as nationally and internationally.